Store Swiftlet (HA)

 The HA Store Swiftlet supports three persistent store deployment options, each with different trade-offs for performance, reliability, and operational complexity:

-shared-storeproperty must be set totrue. - Shared JDBC Store: Both nodes use the same JDBC-accessible database for persistence.
-As with shared file store, only one node is active at a time, and
+Shared JDBC Store: Both nodes use the same JDBC-accessible database for persistence.
+This is a variant of shared store mode, and also requires

 Replicated File Store

 Default mode.
-Each node uses its own local disk.
-All changes are synchronously replicated from active to standby.
+Each node has its own local files.
+All modifications are synchronously replicated from ACTIVE to STANDBY.
+Provides maximum redundancy and no single point of failure.

 Shared File Store